martinbalke-401-adavanced-js/401-lab-07/README.md

   * Returns a JSON object with xyz in it.

 #### Tests
 * How do you run tests?
+NPM Test
 * What assertions were made?
-* What assertions need to be / should be made?
+All crud operations work on all routes

 #### UML
 Link to an image of the UML for your application and response to events